NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 The `cron` servers are trusted by other HPC resources, allowing users to `ssh` to other systems *without* additional two-factor authentication.
 A common workflow then is for a small, lightweight script to be initiated on the `cron` servers which in turn runs additional commands on Derecho or Casper.
 === "Derecho Access"
     ```bash
-    # ssh to a Derecho login node and run a script...
+    # ssh to a Derecho login node and do something useful...
-    ssh derecho [...]
+    ssh derecho "hostname && uptime"
     ```
 === "Casper Access"
     ```bash